fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 ## Supported targets

-The Simple example can be used as is with the [Adafruit Feather HUZZAH32](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather) board.
+The Thing Shadow example can be used as is with the [Adafruit Feather HUZZAH32](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather) board.
 With some adaptations, it can also be used with any other ESP32 development board or hardware product.

 ## Installation